mriglab/GroMo-Plant-Growth-Modeling-with-Multiview-Images/README.md

 Hyperparameters such as the number of epochs, batch size, and learning rate can be modified directly in `main.py`.

 ### 3. Model Architecture
-The Vision Transformer (ViT) extracts features from the images, flattens them, and passes them through a transformer encoder.
+In the code, the Multi-View Vision Transformer (MVVT) is used for two task separetly:

+- **MVVT for Plant Age Estimation (model[1])
+- **MVVT for Leaf Count Prediction (model[0])

+Each model takes n_images views as input, processes them through attention mechanisms, and then combines the extracted features using a pooling layer.
 The final representation is used to predict both leaf count and plant age.
+Below is the model architecture:

 ### 4. Output Metrics
-- **Leaf Count RMSE**: Measures the error in predicting the number of leaves.
+- **Leaf Count RMSE**: Measures the root mean squared error in predicting the number of leaves.
+-  **Leaf Count MAE**: Measures the mean absolute error in predicting the number of leaves.
-- **Age RMSE**: Measures the error in predicting the plant’s age.
+- **Age RMSE**: Measures the root mean squared error  in predicting the plant’s age.
+- **Age MAE**: Measures the mean absolute error in predicting the plant’s age.

 ## Results
-During training, the loss function minimizes the combined RMSE loss for both leaf count and plant age.
+During training, the loss function minimizes the RMSE loss for both leaf count and plant age.
 The model prints training losses per epoch.

-## Future Improvements
-- Implement data augmentation for robustness.
-- Explore attention-based fusion of multi-view features.
-- Compare ViT with CNN-based baselines.

-## License
-This project is open-source under the MIT License.